2025 in ONE Championship: ONE Friday Fights 137

-ONE Friday Fights 137 (also known as ONE Lumpinee 137) is an upcoming combat sports event produced by ONE Championship that will take place on December 19, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.
+ONE Friday Fights 137: Tawanchai vs. Liu (also known as ONE Lumpinee 137) was a combat sports event produced by ONE Championship that took place on December 19, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.

+background

+A featherweight Kickboxing bout between current ONE Featherweight Muay Thai World Champion Tawanchai P.K.Saenchai and Liu Mengyang was headlined the event.

 Bonus awards

 The following fighters received $10,000 bonuses: